 Your sales team can also email opens and clicks in the CRM where all of the contact's activity is tracked.

-All of these things can hopefully be included in your marketing plan.
+All of these things can hopefully be included in your plan for next years marketing strategy.
 And sometimes assistance may be needed to get it all accomplished.
 Let us know where we can help you.
 And if you have other marketing and web needs, please let us know so we can give you a free recommendation.